Techwith-Aditya/Assignment_BTech2026_2201920130014/README.md

 ### OOPS
 - **PS**: Range Sum Query - Immutable
+- **Approach**: Used simple looping concept...
+  - Initialize the nums array to store the values.
-- **Approach**: Initialize nums..for sumRange, iterate from left to right & add elements to sum...at last, Return sum...
+  - For sumRange, iterate from left to right, adding elements to the sum and returning the final sum.
 - **Platform**: Leetcode

 ### DBMS